foundeo/cfml-security-training/README.md

 # cfml-security-training

 This is a CFML web application that intentionally contains many many security vulnerabilties for training purposes.
+It is used in [Foundeo's ColdFusion Security Training Course](https://foundeo.com/consulting/coldfusion/security-training/).

 Here's a listing of some of the vulnerabilities you can find in this application: